choria-legacy/marionette-collective/website/reference/plugins/security_ssl.md

   plugin.ssl_client_cert_dir = /etc/mcollective/ssl/clients/
 {% endhighlight %}

+TTL and Message Times are protected by default since 1.3.2, this means older clients will not be able to communicate with servers running this version of the security plugin.
+You can make it warn but not deny older clients:

+{% highlight ini %}
+  plugin.ssl.enforce_ttl = 0
+{% endhighlight %}

 ### Users and Clients
 Now you should create a key pair for every one of your clients, here we create one